CopterExpress/clover/docs/en/swarm_in_blocks.md

 **VÍDEO**

+## Detailed Gitbook

+Check our Gitbook, with the detailed informations about all that was developed by Atena Team during CopterHack 2022: https://swarm-in-blocks.gitbook.io/swarm-in-blocks/introduction/swarm-in-blocks

 ## Introduction

 Nowadays, swarm of drones are getting more and more applications and being used in several different areas, since agriculture to surveillance and rescues, but controlling a high amount of drones usually isn't a simple task, demanding a lot of studies and a complex software.
 Swarm in Blocks was born looking to make a high-level interface based on the blocks language, to make simple handling swarms, without requiring advanced knowledge in all the necessary platforms, creating tools to allow a lot of applications based on the user needs and also using the Clover platform, which has a lot of advantages as being complete and intuitive, supporting all the project goals.